A carefully curated selection of the most important, emblematic and significant events in the coming three months.

 Devised as a joint Polish and Ukrainian analysis of cultural and historical narratives described as “Ukrainian myths”, the exhibition at the International Cultural Centre reaches for collections of the National Art Museum of Ukraine (NAMU) in Kyiv to explore the stereotypes and perceptions in both countries.

 The latest instalment of the permanent gallery of contemporary art at the Main Building of the National Museum in Krakow presents a fresh take by the museum’s curators.
 We will see works from the Young Poland period, modernism, expressionism, colourism and avantgarde, art by the Second Kraków Group and the Wprost and Ładnie groups, all the way to the most recent artworks.

 The wide-ranging presentation of Leszek Sobocki’s figurative paintings includes over fifty artworks created between the 1990s and recently.
 The most extensive selection at the Bunkier Sztuki Gallery of Contemporary Art includes portraits of individuals of his acquaintance, forming a subjective retinue of Cracovians, created over the last two decades.

-Opening of the Stanisław Wyspiański Museum
+Stanisław Wyspiański Museum

 From atmospheric clubs to grand concert halls; from classical repertoires to experimental art; from literary festivals to informal meetings – every month Kraków hosts myriad cultural events.
 Want to keep up-to-date?
 You’ll find everything you need on the Kraków Culture / Karnet website!